Australia's first coronavirus fatality as man dies in Perth

 Australian citizens and permanent residents will need to isolate themselves for a fortnight after returning from Iran.

-Iran has recorded 43 deaths from coronavirus, nine more since it had on Saturday, and has the highest COVID-19 mortality rate outside China.
+Iran has recorded 43 deaths from coronavirus, nine more since it had on Saturday, and has the highest Covid-19 mortality rate outside China.

 Predictions are the death toll will continue to rise and the World Health Organisation has dispatched a medical team to Iran.